 After hours of planning, research and Disney knowledge from many previous trips, my bridesmaids threw me a bachelorette weekend made of magic.
 Here are my tips and tricks to have a magical bachelorette weekend that you and your friends will remember for a lifetime!
 Whether you want to bar crawl around the world, a family-friendly day at the parks, or (like me) a combination of the two, Disney can be a perfect bachelorette party.

 The timing of when you go can make or break your trip.
 If you have 6 or more ladies, trying to get fast passes, dinner reservations, and even accommodations will be a nightmare if you go during peak season.
 We went in early fall, but fall has now kind of become a second busy season with the Food & Wine Festival and Halloween parties, so I would recommend January or February.
-Avoid going during holiday weekends, spring break and summer if you can.
+Avoid going during holiday weekends, race weekends, spring break, and summer if you can.

 If you have a large group, you are going to want some room to spread out.
 An onsite resort villa will give you the option to have a kitchen, laundry, and more than one bathroom.
-This can be a huge money saver as you can split the cost.
+This can be a huge life saver and you can split the cost.
 Also, having a kitchen allows you to cook breakfast, pack lunches or snacks, and have drinks without paying the price in the parks.
-If you have a very large group more than 9 people, you will likely need to get more than one room or villa.
+If you have a very large group, 9 people or more, you will likely need to get more than one room or villa.
 There are few bigger villas on property, but they book up very quickly and come with a premium price tag.

-A travel agent can be a great resource for traveling with a large group and you don’t pay an extra dime!
+A travel agent can be a great resource for booking a large group and you don’t pay an extra dime!
 To book with a great travel agency that is an Authorized Disney Vacation Planner specializing in Disney destinations head on over to Dream Makers Travel Agency for a quote!

 3. Plan One or Two Park Days

 This can help offset the cost of going to Disney, but you don’t want to pack too much if you are doing a weekend either.
 If you are planning for just a weekend visit, spend one night out at Disney Springs, one or two days in the parks and one pool/chill day.
 This way you get to spend a good time with your friends as well as going to Disney.
 Get park hoppers so you can visit more than one park or make the Magic Kingdom or Epcot your only park.
 The Magic Kingdom has the most rides, but at Epcot, you can eat and drink around the world.
 We ate at Disney Springs on Friday night, ate around the world on Saturday and cooked dinner in our villas Sunday.
 This gave us something different every day and plenty of time together.
 Our actual itinerary is at the bottom of this post!

 If you want more park time, arrive early or stay late!
 I arrived in Florida earlier and stayed after everyone else left with my maid of honor and one other friend.
 We gave everyone the option on how many days they wanted to come so those that wanted to spend extra time at Disney and in parks could.
-The rest of the attendees arrived Friday early evening and left late Sunday or first thing Monday morning.
+The rest of the attendees arrived Friday and left late Sunday or first thing Monday morning.
 I am not saying you shouldn’t do 4-5 day or longer trip with multiple park days, if your group has the time and budget GO FOR IT!

 4. Pack Bachelorette Party Swag